 Sensation of Menses (Hargashah)

-According to Torah law, a woman does not become niddah unless a bodily sensation, or hargashah, accompanies her uterine bleeding.
-Under rabbinic law, which is fully authoritative, she can become niddah even with no sensation; however, the presence or absence of hargashah remains relevant in certain situations.
+According to Torah law, a woman does not become niddah unless a bodily sensation, or hargashah, immediately precedes the onset of uterine bleeding.
+Under certain circumstances, she can become niddah even with no sensation.

-According to Torah law, a woman does not become niddah unless a bodily sensation, or hargashah, accompanies her uterine bleeding.
-Under rabbinic law, which is fully authoritative, she can become niddah even with no sensation; however, the presence or absence of hargashah remains relevant in certain situations.
-It should be mentioned that, according to many opinions, a sensation that qualifies as a hargashah is today relatively rare.
+According to Torah law, a woman does not become niddah unless a bodily sensation, or hargashah, immediately precedes the onset of uterine bleeding.
+Under certain circumstances, described below, she can become niddah even with no sensation.

 - Her whole body shakes.